anupama14609/matplotlib-exercise/resources.md

 15:Density curve with histogram brings together the collective information conveyed by the two plots so you can have them both in a single figure instead of two.

 16: Density plots are a commonly used tool visualise the distribution of a continuous variable.
 By grouping them by the ‘response’ variable, you can inspect the relationship between the X and the Y.

+17: Joy Plot allows the density curves of different groups to overlap, it is a great way to visualize the distribution of a larger number of groups in relation to each other.
+It looks pleasing to the eye and conveys just the right information clearly.
+It can be easily built using the joypy package which is based on matplotlib